Lumieducation/H5P-Nodejs-library/README.md

 Calls to the library might also throw regular `Error` objects.
 In this case the error is not caused by the business logic, but by some more basic functionality (file system, other library) or it might be an error that is addressed at the developer (i.e. because function parameters aren't correctly used).

-The Express adapter already deals with errors and returns proper HTTP status codes.
+The Express adapter already catches errors, localizes them and returns proper HTTP status codes.
 Check out the implementation there for a guide how to deal with errors.

 ## Development & Testing